 When it comes to ransomware, prevention is important.
 But IT needs to prepare for the likely scenario that something will get through.
 That means that at some point they will need to recover data (and even running applications) and do so quickly.
 For most organizations, meeting those demands may require an alternate, more modern solution that can backup frequently and recover rapidly.

-To learn more join us for our live webinar: “Ransomware: How to Limit Downtime when Infected” on Tuesday, June 27th at 11am PDT / 2pm EDT.
+To learn more watch our on demand webinar: “Ransomware: How to Limit Downtime when Infected”.